matthubb17/MechaCar_Statistical_Analysis/README.md

 *	Which variables/coefficients provided a non-random amount of variance to the mpg values in the dataset?
 *	Is the slope of the linear model considered to be zero?
 Why or why not?
+  *	The slope would be condidered as zero since it is a very small decimal.
 *	Does this linear model predict mpg of MechaCar prototypes effectively?
 Why or why not?
+  * The linear model has a r^2 value of 0.7149.
+This means that roughly 71% of all mpg predictions will be determined by this model.
+In summation, this model does predict mpg of MechaCar prototypes effectively.

 ## Summary Statistics on Suspension Coils: